smartclean/smartclean.github.io/docs/realsense_main.md

 ---

 # SmartClean RealSense
-Latest Stable Version: v1
+Latest Stable Dashboard Version: v1.7
 {: .label .label-green }

 ## What is SmartClean RealSense
-*This system allows you to manage sensor deployments and monitor their health*
+*This system allows you to manage sensor deployments, monitor their health and manage solutions and data integrations.*

+### Help Centre
+The help centre for RealSense related articles is maintained at - [RealSense Help Centre](https://helpcenter-smartclean.webflow.io/).

 ---